 K. Incorporate and enforce appropriate safety and health performance clause(s) in contracts with concessionaires and contractors.

-(6) Accident/Incident Investigation, Reporting, and Analysis: Investigates, reports, and analyzes accidents, providing recommended corrective actions and tracking corrective measures through abatement to prevent recurrence.
+(6) Accident/Incident Investigation, Reporting, and Analysis.
+Investigates, reports, and analyzes accidents, providing recommended corrective actions and tracking corrective measures through abatement to prevent recurrence.

 (10) Fire Protection, Prevention, and Response.
 Ensures USGS facilities and operations are compliant with established fire safety practices and policies.

-(13) Contractor, Concessionaire, Volunteer, Public, and Off-the-Job Safety: Provides equivalent safety protections for subject personnel.
+(12) Contractor, Concessionaire, Volunteer, and Public Safety.
+Provides equivalent safety protections for subject personnel.